-My child and I have been offered the option to receive a paper copy of or to electronically access at www.eaglepassisd.net the Eagle Pass Independent School District High School Course Catalog for the 2015-2016 school year.
+My child and I have been offered the option to receive a paper copy of or to electronically access at www.eaglepassisd.net the Eagle Pass Independent School District High School Course Catalog for the 2016-2017 school year.

 I have chosen to:

-Receive a paper copy of the High School Course Catalog campus by August 10, 2015.]
-[Available for pick-up at the

-Accept responsibility for accessing the High School Cour address mentioned above. rse Catalog by visiting the web
+- Receive a paper copy of the High School Course Catalog [Available for pick-up at the campus by August 8, 2016.] - Accept responsibility for accessing the High School Course Catalog by visiting the web address mentioned above.

-I understand that the course catalog contains the lists and desc high schools generally make available to students.
-Parents and review the information contained in the course catalog, and to counselors in order to prepare for next year's courses. students are urged to carefully
+I understand that the course catalog contains the lists and descriptions of the courses that EPISD high schools generally make available to students.
+Parents and students are urged to carefully review the information contained in the course catalog, and to work closely with the high school counselors in order to prepare for next year's courses.

-Printed name of student: -
+Printed name of student:

-Signature of student: Date:
+Signature of student : Date: ---------------------- --- -------

-Signature of parent: Date:
+Signature of parent: Data Signature of Darent: Date:

-For students entering 9th grade in 2015-2016 it is important that the students KEEP this catalog until graduation.
+For students entering 9th grade in 2016-2017 it is important that the students KEEP this catalog until graduation.